JAMAICA -- Good teachers can make a difference to the students they teach as well as the community they teach in, and Janet Hamilton is no exception.

 Hamilton retired last June but still continues to substitute teach when called upon.

 In 1972, Hamilton came to Jamaica, where "she applied for a teaching job for which she was overqualified," according to the resolution document.
-The committee that interviewed her for a teaching position at Jamaica Village School hoped that she would take the job and she did.

 The following year, Hamilton became a Title 1 instructor and also taught kindergarten at the Jamaica Masonic Hall.